-First thing I’m going to start off with people treat their business like a factory.
-This is something that I see all the time, people try to build their business in a way that is completely factory like and we’re conditioned like this over the years with all the factory jobs that we’ve had and the industrial sort of nations that we’ve lived in.
-But it is different when you’re within the online world and although it’s zeros and ones, there is real people on the other side of every click, every search, and every website visit and we need to appreciate that as website owners and as affiliate marketers.
+The first thing I’m going to start with people treat their business like a factory.
+This is something that I see all the time, people try to build their business in a way that is completely factory-like and we’re conditioned like this over the years with all the factory jobs that we’ve had and the industrial sort of nations that we’ve lived in.
+But it is different when you’re within the online world and although it’s zeros and ones, there are real people on the other side of every click, every search, and every website visit and we need to appreciate that as website owners and as affiliate marketers.

 How to Write Good Content Website

 You walk into any retail outlet or any blog online and someone is negative on the outside, the salesperson comes up to you and let’s say an electronics store and just kind of has a chip on their shoulder, you know your guards gonna be up.
-You’re probably not gonna buy anything off that person.
-Whereas your last good shopping experience you had was through someone that was consistently helpful to you and were very positive in nature upbeat and energetic.
+You’re probably not gonna buy anything of that person.
+Whereas the last good shopping experience you had was through someone that was consistently helpful to you and was very positive upbeat and energetic.
 You want to portray that within your content because nobody likes to be around in a negative environment and certainly your website content shouldn’t feel like that negative environment.
 So be upbeat, be chipper you like that we’re chipper within all of your interaction and that’s something that I’m consistently doing when I’m helping people as well.
-I am constantly positive because it certainly doesn’t help anyone when you come across with a negative tone or your condescending so just behave in a positive manner with your audience.
+I am constantly positive because it certainly doesn’t help anyone when you come across a negative tone or your condescending so just behave positively with your audience.
 And you’re gonna experience a lot more connection with your brand and build a lot more trust as a result.

 Fear of Unknown